HHS/TANF-app/docs/Technical-Documentation/Failed-Deployment-Troubleshooting.md

 Routes for dev environments should only be `tdp-frontend.apps.cloud.gov`, `tdp-backend-prod.apps.cloud.gov`, and the clamav-rest route.

-## Apps cannot connect to each other (e.g., backend can't use clamav)
+### App Connectivity issues
-Using the logs via `cf logs tdp-backend-<name>`, you can check for network connectivity issues like below:
+This section covers what to do when internal apps cannot connect to each other (e.g., backend can't use clamav) Using the logs via `cf logs tdp-backend-<name> --recent`, you can check for network connectivity issues like below:
 ```
 09:38:02.638: [APP/PROC/WEB.0] [2022-07-18 13:38:02,637 DEBUG clients.py::__init__:L37 :  Set clamav endpoint_url as 'http://tanf-staging-clamav-rest.apps.internal:9000'
 09:38:02.638: [APP/PROC/WEB.0] Set clamav endpoint_url as 'http://tanf-staging-clamav-rest.apps.internal:9000'